rkgofiitk/academic-issues.github.io/Topics/talking_about_coaching.md

 be supported by their parents to get quality education outside India while the rest who succeed are essentially self-made.
 The educational institutions outside the handful of elite schools mentioned above destroy any motivations that may still exist with the young aspirants.
-The whole scenario appears to turn the individual investments of large number of Indian middle class families into non-performing assets even if we include non-tangible gains out of coaching industry.
+The whole scenario appears to turn the individual investments of a large number of Indian middle class families into non-performing assets even if we include non-tangible gains out of coaching industry.
 Coaching industry do not create wealth unlike manufacturing or service sectors.
-It essentially transfers wealth from personal savings to a few proprietors of coaching centers.
-It breaks a safety net for survival of middle class families in India.
+It essentially transfers wealth from personal savings to a few proprietors of coaching centers and breaks the safety nets for survival of huge number of middle class families in India.
+Governments do not care.
+The politicians are only interested to latch onto schemes that earn votes like providing freebies.
+Admittedly, freebies are needed for a large part of population that live in abject poverty.
+However, instead of increasing capex most state government are spending close to 70% for freebies.
+A large part of the expenditure on freebies end up with buidling party cadres and really not serving the purpose it supposed to do.
+We still find beggars on streets of metros like Kolkata, Delhi, Bombay, Madras and Kanpur.
+I guess the situations in villages would be worse.
+Our political class has failed up miserably.

  However, it has potentials to turn India into the largest non-creator of wealth in the country.
  It is true